fdeatilano/PoC/README.md

-CrudPoC
+PoC
 =======

-Proof of concept of a CRUD app minimizing the use of third part libraries
+Proofs of concept developed as open source.